lemocla/neon-hangman/README.md

         -------------------- | -------------------
         ![game over best score](documentation/screenshots/gameover_bestscore.png) | ![game over best score saved](documentation/screenshots/gameover_bestscoresaved.png)

-        > - I want the option to exit the game so that I can leave without losing.
+        > - As a player playing the game, I want the option to exit the game so that I can leave without losing.
-        > - I want the option to play again once I finish a game so that I can keep having fun and challenge myself.
+        > - As a player playing the game, I want the option to play again once I finish a game so that I can keep having fun and challenge myself.

     - ### **Leaderboard**

       Once a player has entered their name to save their best score, the leaderboard will be updated with their details and the date the best score was recorded.

-       > - I want to see my leaderboard/statistics so that I can check my progress and achievements.
+       > - As a returning player, I want to see my leaderboard/statistics so that I can check my progress and achievements.

        ![leaderboard](documentation/screenshots/menu_leaderboard.png)